rossana87/Project_3_Wanderlust/README.md

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683898550/Project_3/project-3-readme-google-docs-2_hrgqyg.png)
 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683898553/Project_3/project-3-readme-google-docs-3_woy5rz.png)

-Finally we created the different relationships with a diagram before signing off.
+Finally we created the different relationships in a diagram before sign off.
 This shows the destination schema, the review schema and the user schema and their relationships.

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683898601/Project_3/project-3-readme-google-docs-4_lzxku3.png)

-We preferred to keep it democratic and everyone was free to work on whatever they liked.
-However, the most important thing was to keep each other updated before starting working on a particular task.
+We used Trello for the different tasks, but we preferred to keep it democratic and everyone was free to work on whatever they liked.
+However, the most important thing was to keep each other updated before starting working on a task.
 We didn’t want to have any conflicts when pulling or pushing to GitHub.

 ## Approach